 BEYOND: Works by Nellie King Solomon and Barbara Stauffacher Solomon

 For the exhibition at SMoCA, and for the first time, the work of mother and daughter artist is shown in proximity.

 Sep 19, 2020 - Jan 31, 2021

 To think outside of the box is to approach a problem, or a question, in a creative way.
-In the case of mother and daughter artists, Barbara Stauffacher Solomon and Nellie King Solomon, they take a critical, yet playful eye to their chosen fields.
+In the case of the two artists, Nellie King Solomon and Barbara Stauffacher Solomon, they take a critical, yet playful eye to their chosen fields.
 Both trained as architects but were never licensed, which might explain the way they establish rules, grids, or frameworks, only to challenge their very existence.
-At the heart of the pair’s artistic practice lies the confident ability to think and explore beyond the norm, or outside the frame.
+At the heart of each unique artistic practice lies the confident ability to think and explore beyond the frame.

 Perhaps best known for her Supergraphics—graphics oversized to the scale of architecture, produced in the 1960s—artist Barbara Stauffacher Solomon (b.
 1928, San Francisco) has worked in graphic design, architecture, landscape architecture, drawing, writing, and more.
-Around the walls of the gallery, the exhibition features utopian drawings from her Green Architecture series (mid 1980s), large green Ping Pong paintings (early 1990s), and a recent set of Alphabet drawings (2019).
+Around the walls of the gallery, the exhibition features utopian drawings from her Green Architecture series (mid 1980s), large green Ping Pong paintings (early 1990s), a recent series of Alphabet drawings (2019), and a Supergraphic intervention (2020).
 In the middle of the gallery is a re-creation from the 1990 exhibition, Visionary San Francisco, at San Francisco Museum of Modern Art that features ping pong tables for play.

 Organized by the Scottsdale Museum of Contemporary Art.
 Curated by Jennifer McCabe, director and chief curator.